• Skip to primary navigation

 • Eggs - use large eggs

-• Milk - use whole milk
+• Milk - use whole milk for a rich cake.

 • Pandan extract (concentrated pandan paste) - contributes to the green color and pandan taste in the cake.